vwkd/code-system/src/languages/rust/data type/generic.md

 - beware: often uses "trait object" as synonym for "reference / smart pointer to trait object" ⚠️

 - uses in library to avoid users having to specify generic
-- uses in method instead of generic to make trait object-safe
+- uses in method instead of generic to make trait dyn-compatible

 - can only specify auto traits as additional traits e.g. `Send`, `Sync`, etc.